FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ## Digital Certificates

-A digital certificate is a document which holds a set of attributes relating to a principal's identity. and the most common type of certificate is an [X.509 certificate](https://en.wikipedia.org/wiki/X.509).
-For example, Mary Morris of Mitchell Cars in Detroit, Michigan might have a digital certificate with a `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=Mitchell Cars, OU=Manufacturing, CN=Mary Morris/UID=123456` which shows that Mary works in the manufacturing division.
+A digital certificate is a document which holds a set of attributes relating to a principal's identity. and the most common type of certificate is an [X.509 certificate](https://en.wikipedia.org/wiki/X.509), which allows the encoding of identifying details in its structure.
+For example, Mary Morris of Mitchell Cars in Detroit, Michigan might have a digital certificate with a `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=Mitchell Cars, OU=Manufacturing, CN=Mary Morris/UID=123456`, not dissimilarly to how a car's VIN number is a code that contains details about the make, model, color and other details about the car.
 There are many other attributes in an X.509 certificate, but that's not important right now.

 | ![DigitalCertificate](./IdentityandChainsofTrust.diagram.9.png) |
 | :---: |
 | Diagram required. |

-What is important is that all of Mary's attributes are verifiably correct using mathematically cryptographic techniques -- they cannot be tampered with without invalidating the certificate.
+What is important is that all of Mary's attributes can be verified using mathematically cryptographic techniques -- they cannot be tampered with without invalidating the certificate.
 This allows Mary to present her certificate to others to prove her identity, as long as the other party trusts the certificate issuer, known as a **Certificate Authority** (CA).
 As long as the CA keeps certain cryptographic information securely (its **private key**), then anyone reading the certificate can be sure that the information about Mary has not been tampered with -- it will always have those particular attributes for Mary Morris.
 Think of Mary's X.509 certificate as her digital identity card which is impossible to change.

 ## Public Keys and Private Keys

 There are two key elements to secure communication -- authentication and encryption.

-**Authentication** ensures that information has not been tampered with since it was generated; information that might relate to the a principal's identity or information they generate.
+**Authentication** ensures that anything that might relate to a principal's identity or information that has been generated has not been tampered with.
 For example, you might want to be sure you're communicating with the real Mary Mitchell rather than an impersonator.
-Or if Mary has generated some information, then you want to be sure that it's not been changed by anyone else.
+Or if Mary has generated some information, you might want to be sure that it hasn't been changed by anyone else.
 In both cases, authenticity of information is of primary importance.

-**Encryption**, on other hand, is quite different to authentication -- it enables the private transmission of information between Mary and other principals; anyone can encrypt information for Mary safe in the knowledge that no-one but Mary can read it.
-That is to say that encrypted information can only be decrypted by its intended recipients, and no-one else.
+**Encryption**, on other hand, is quite different to authentication -- it enables the private transmission of information between Mary and other principals by ensuring that encrypted information can only be decrypted by its intended recipients and no one else.

 | ![PublicPrivateKeys](./IdentityandChainsofTrust.diagram.10.png) |
 | :---: |